Parmin/training/README.rst

 The Instructor Guide
 --------------------

-Unzip the instructor package and open index.html to see the instructor guide.
+Unzip the instructor package and open instructor-package/index.html to see the instructor guide.

 .. figure:: presentation/img/slides-link.png
    :alt: Instructor Guide

 Slides
 ------

+To view slides for a particular module, for example, Sharding > Introduction to Sharding, navigate to that module in the instructor guide and click the slides link in the upper right corner.

 .. figure:: https://s3.amazonaws.com/edu-static.mongodb.com/training/images/slides.png
    :alt: Slides